jyotsna-venkatesan/Online-storage-system/README.md

 A secure online storage system with robust user authentication, file encryption, access control, and activity auditing features.

+## Architecture Overview
+While the code is organized in modules, it implements a client-server architecture where:

+### Client Components (`client_menu.py`)
+- Handles user interface and interactions
+- Manages client-side encryption before file upload
+- Handles file decryption after download
+- Provides user authentication interface
+- Current implementation runs in the same process for demonstration purposes

+### Server Components
+- `userManager.py`: Handles user authentication and management
+- `file_manager.py`: Manages file storage and retrieval
+- `encryption_module.py`: Provides encryption services
+- `mfa.py`: Handles multi-factor authentication
+- Current implementation is integrated for simplicity and demonstration

+### Note on Implementation
+While the current implementation combines client and server components for simplicity and demonstration purposes, the code is structured to allow easy separation into distinct client and server programs.
+The modular design ensures that:

+1. Client operations (UI, file handling) are separate from server operations (storage, authentication)
+2. Security measures are properly implemented as if running on separate machines
+3. The code can be easily modified to run as separate client and server programs if needed

 ## Core Functionalities

 ### 1. User Management